Cablegate: Saudi-Proposed Unga Special Session On Religion

 religions, including subgroups and offshoots.

 -- We are concerned, additionally, that the meeting could be

 used as a platform for promoting the concept of "Defamation

 of Religions," which the U.S. strongly opposes because of its

-implications for restrictions on freedom of religion and
+implications for freedom of religion and expression, as well

 3. (U) Questions for use with the SYG or Secretariat staff: